-Since the School's last Section 48 Inspection, a new Self-Evaluation Form (SEF) has been drafted as there is a new Framework for all Section 48 Inspections in place.
+In our full CSI Inspection, we will be receiving a grading as in an Ofsted Inspection.
+In this review, we received a written report outlining the strengths of the school and any areas for improvement.
+Since the School's last Section 48 Inspection, a new Self-Evaluation Form (SEF) has been drafted as there is a new Framework for all Catholic School Inspections.
+The interim review was on this new framework.